 Skills: Kylie is skilled in writing and editing for different audiences, translating complex text into clear and engaging documents.
 She is particularly skilled at communicating science to the general public.
-One of her main roles at Biotext is substantive editing – rearranging and rewriting documents to improve flow and readability.
+One of her main roles at Biotext is information architecture and substantive editing – rearranging and rewriting content to improve navigation, flow and readability.

 Qualifications: Kylie has a BA (Communications) from the University of Technology Sydney.
 She is also a member of the Australian Science Communicators (ASC).

 Experience: Kylie began her career in media liaison at the University of New South Wales and moved to the Cooperative Research Centre (CRC) for Eye Research and Technology in 1995.
 Her work involved writing and editing a range of publications from annual reports and major grant proposals to magazine articles and websites, translating dense academic information into simple language and interesting narratives.